gamarcad/paper-samba-code/README.md

     Hence, no more action is necessary to get the plots.

 ## Only Plotting Guide
-The benchmarks take a long time as the number of configuration to be tested is high.
+The benchmark take a long time as the number of configuration to be tested is high.
-In this repository, we provide our precomputed results located under the `precomputed_results` folder, in a JSON format.
+In this repository, we provide our pre-computed results located under the `precomputed_results` folder, in a JSON format.

 You can generate plots we used in the paper by executing the `sudo ./only_plots.sh` shell script which